ukff/kyma-environment-broker/docs/contributor/06-50-deprovision-retrigger-cronjob.md

 ## Configuration

-The Job is a CronJob with a schedule that can be [configured](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax) as a parameter in the `management-plane-config` repository.
+The Job is a CronJob with a schedule that can be [configured](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax) as a value in the [values.yaml](../../resources/keb/values.yaml) file for the chart.
 By default, the CronJob is set to run every day at 3:00 am:

 ```yaml